-Amounts owed to related parties - falling due within one year represents trading balances with Tata Consumer Products Limited of £5,547k (2022: £3,719k) and Eight O'Clock Coffee Inc of £192k (2022: £129k).
+Amounts owed to related parties - falling due within one year represents trading balances with Tata Consumer Products Limited of £4,168k (2023: £5,547k) and Eight O'Clock Coffee Inc of £27k (2023: £192k).
 These balances are unsecured, repayable on demand and non-interest bearing.
-Tata Consumer Products Limited is the ultimate parent company of this company and Eight O'clock Coffee Inc is a company under common control of the company's ultimate parent company.

-Amounts owed to related parties - falling due after more than one year represents an amount owed to Tata Consumer Products Capital Limited of £2,329k (2022: £2,193k).
+Amounts owed to related parties - falling due after more than one year represents an amount owed to Tata Consumer Products Capital Limited of £5,014k (2023: £2,329k).
 Tata Consumer Products Capital Limited has provided a letter stating that these balances will not be called due for a period of 12 months from the signing of these financial statements and have therefore been treated as falling due after more than one year.

-Tata Consumer Products Limited is the ultimate parent company of this company and Eight O'clock Coffee Inc and Tata Consumer Products Capital Limited are both companies under common control of the company's ultimate parent company.
+Tata Consumer Products Limited is the ultimate parent company of this company whilst Eight O'clock Coffee Company and Tata Consumer Products Capital Limited are all companies under common control of the company's ultimate parent company.

-Notes to the financial statements for the year ended 31 March 2023 (All amounts in £ thousands unless otherwise stated)
+Notes to the financial statements for the year ended 31 March 2024 (All amounts in \pounds thousands unless otherwise stated)